fcambus/motyl/examples/pages/about.md

 ## Description

-Motyl is an opinionated static site generator written in Lua.
+Motyl is an opinionated blog-aware static site generator written in Lua.
 It uses Mustache as templating system, and all content is written in Markdown.

 For the record, motyl means butterfly in Polish.